jsiek/abstract-binding-trees/README.md

 This says that a `let` has two child, the right-hand side and the body.
 The `let` does not bring any variable bindings into scope for the right-hand side, but it does for the body expression.
-With `Op` and `sig` complete, we can instantiate and import the `Syntax` module.
+With `Op` and `sig` complete, we can instantiate and import the `Syntax` module and its inner module `OpSig`.

+    open import Syntax
-    open import Syntax Op sig
+    open Syntax.OpSig Op sig

-As mentioned above, the `Syntax` module defines an `ABT` data type, which we now look at in more detail.
+The `Syntax.OpSig` module defines an `ABT` data type, which we now look at in more detail.
 The constructor for variables, the grave accent, takes one parameter, the natural number that is the de Bruijn index for the variable.
 The constructor for operator nodes, written `op ⦅ args ⦆` takes the operator and the arguments, which we explain below.

     Var : Set
     Var = ℕ